 Thanks for visiting my press page.
 Review copies are always available and Dede will travel anywhere for workshops, readings, conferences . . .
-Here are some articles and features about my poetry collection, To Look Out From, as well as some of my other books, published by Hatherleigh Press & Skyhorse Publishing in NYC.
+Here are some articles and features about my poetry collections, To Look Out From, and The Meeting Place, as well as some of my other books, published by Hatherleigh Press & Skyhorse Publishing in NYC.

 To Look Out From, Reviews & Features—

 The Berkshire Eagle

 “In several Cummings’ poems, the speaker looks out from our coasts, east and west.
 The unbounded sky, the sheltering coves, the sand and rocks, the spartina grass growing and blowing in the sand — these stir her imagination and memory.”